 Tornadoes and hurricanes cause millions of dollars in damage each year.
 Recently, Tropical Storm Eta ravaged communities from Florida to North Carolina, causing multiple deaths and damage that hasn’t even been fully evaluated yet.
 Five named storms hit the coasts of Louisiana during this Atlantic hurricane season, leaving entire communities in ruins.
 And these are just a few of the examples of the widespread storm damage experienced in the U.S. this year.
 And this occurs during each hurricane season — along with all of the tornadoes that impact various communities each year.

 Insulgard’s STORMDEFEND windows and doors are used in tornado and hurricane shelters.
-These products are not designed to minimize damage to regular buildings, but are used in conjunction with a safe room, such as in a school, community shelter or similar setting, where the safe room is for life safety only.
-It is an area in the builidng that is built to survive the storm and provide protection during the storm and after, and this is where our STORMDEFEND windows and doors are used.
+These products are not designed to minimize damage to regular buildings but are used in conjunction with a safe room, such as in a school, community shelter, or similar setting, where the safe room is for life safety only.
+It is an area in the building that is built to survive the storm and provide protection during the storm and after, and this is where our windows and doors for storm shelters are used.